<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 • MIL-STD-202G: Test methods for standard electronic and electrical component parts

-What Kind Of Electronics Would MIL-STD Be Used For?
+What Kind Of Military Electronics Would MIL-STD Be Used For?

 The DoD has laid out specifications for the general performance requirements for printed circuit boards and PCB assembly.